9 out of 10 start-ups fail without a proper investment.

 - Convince the bank

 A professional business plan and good preparation for the bank meeting are essential.
-If the project is well developed, presented according to the business plan, and promises success, there are good chances of being granted a loan.
-In principle, however, the house bank will not do without private collateral and a corresponding credit rating.
+If the project is well-developed, presented according to the business plan, and promises success, there’s a good chance of getting a loan.
+In principle, however, the house bank won’t do without a private collateral and a corresponding credit rating.